 Taking Action

-In these activities, students use their knowledge and skills to take positive action towards a sustainable future.
+In these activities, learners use their knowledge and skills to take positive action towards a sustainable future.
 The learning intentions for each activity can be modified to suit the year levels indicated.

 Examples of Australian Curriculum Links